Article

 What is General Labor?

-What is Included in the Contractor Fee?
+What’s Included in the Contractor Fee?

-What are the Industry Average Markups?
+What Are the Average Contractor Markups?